 - a.
 Optimize beverage container recovery and recycling by diverting material from landfills to reduce the environmental impacts of ready to serve beverage containers and to provide manufacturers with a source of clean, recyclable materials or reusable containers. - b.
 Approve and register beverage containers for sale and/or distribution within the province of Alberta. - c.
 Monitor the effectiveness and efficiency of depot operations to achieve safe, convenient and accessible service for the public. - d.
-Collaborate with the Collection System Agent (CSA) and Alberta Bottle Depot Association (ABDA) on system communications including: marketing, advertising, promotion and innovation.
+Collaborate with the Collection System Agent (CSA)1 and Alberta Bottle Depot Association (ABDA) on system communications including: marketing, advertising, promotion and innovation.
 This includes promoting the industry through the DEPOT brand. - e.
-Ensure compliance of the CSA, manufacturers, their agents, retailers and depots as they pertain to the manner and frequency of container collections, payments, and recycling and follow through on any non-compliance. - f.
+Ensure compliance of the CSA, CSPs, manufacturers, their agents, retailers and depots as they pertain to the manner and frequency of container collections, payments, and recycling and follow through on any non-compliance. - f.
 Set the amounts and process by which a depot or retailer gets paid by the CSA/CSP(s) for container collection and handling (handling commissions). - g.
 Ensure accurate refunds are paid to customers at depots to enhance public confidence in the system. - h.
-Oversight of the industry Quality Monitoring System to record, review, measure and resolve operational issues in the industry. - Conduct public and stakeholder surveys to measure the public's experiences at depots, to determine why they do or do not recycle and to better understand the experience of, and issues for, our stakeholders in this industry.
+Administer and oversee the Quality Monitoring System for purposes of clarifying expectations and performance related to service and issue resolution, enhancing communications and transparency between stakeholder groups and increasing efficiency and effectiveness in the industry. - Conduct public and stakeholder surveys to measure the public's experiences at depots, to determine why they do or do not recycle and to better understand the experience of, and issues for, our stakeholders in this industry. - Utilize Management Systems as a means of achieving a standard of excellence in all areas of its jurisdiction.

-The CSA - the Alberta Beverage Container Recycling Corporation (ABCRC) - is currently the Collection System Agent for all non-refillable beverage containers in Alberta.
+1 The CSA - the Alberta Beverage Container Recycling Corporation (ABCRC) - is currently the Collection System Agent for all non-refillable beverage containers in Alberta.
 Refillable containers are managed by Collection Service Providers (CSPs).